shawnanastasio/shawnanastasio.github.io/_posts/2021-04-07-debugging-file-descriptors-ld_preload.md

 checking for a parameter of fd 1.

 First, we create a new C file that defines a function in the global namespace with the same name and signature as the function we want to hook.
-In our case, that signature is `int open(int fd)`.
+In our case, that signature is `int close(int fd)`.
 Then we simply need to inspect the argument and perform some action if it's equal to 1, and forward it to the actual `close()` function in libc otherwise.